Automation Best Practices Save time, reduce errors by following Practical Automation Steps

 Repeating transactions — rent, subscriptions, and occasional accruals — are all good things to automate.
 Automate recurring journal entries and add approval processes for exceptions.
 For approvals, keep simple and lightweight routing, such as:

-Approvers can be assigned based on transaction type or amount
+- Approvers can be assigned based on transaction type or amount.

-Automatic notifications and reminders
+- Automatic notifications and reminders.

-This drains bottlenecks but still maintains the oversight we need.
+- Provide audit logging of who approved what, when this drains bottlenecks but still maintains the oversight we need.

 Build error-reduction checkpoints